 Professional hair and makeup can make a big difference.

 Ladies, consider having your hair and makeup professionally done.
 You know how you feel when you first leave the salon after a haircut?
 That confidence definitely translates to photos (plus you’ll truly look your best).
 But really, the inner boost you get from feeling all “done up” after someone else applies your makeup and styles your hair is what really inspires that outer glow just as much, if not more so, than the actual hairstyle or makeup you’re wearing.

 You can get your trial hair and makeup scheduled for the same day as our engagement shoot — two birds with one stone!
 You’ll want to do a trial run with your hair stylist and makeup artist at some point before the big day, and you’ll also be able to see how it photographs.

 There are also plenty of pretty simple, straightforward props, like blankets to lay on or snuggle with.
 Even then, though, it’s important that the prop also fit in with the location of your session.
-If we’re shooting in a coffee shop or a bookstore, for example, it might seem a little strange to open up a quilt to sit on or wrap yourselves in.
+If you’re in a coffee shop or a bookstore, for example, it might seem a little strange to open up a quilt to sit on or wrap yourselves in.
 It’s much more appropriate for an outdoor session (like a chilly beach location, for example).

-What’s next // What I do after our engagement session is load the images we took throughout the day, then sift through the collection to narrow down to the best 50-75 photos.
-Those are the images I’ll spend more time editing — the images you’ll get in an online gallery and USB drive within a few weeks of our session.
+What I do after our engagement session is load the images we took throughout the day, then sift through the collection to narrow down to the best 50-75 photos.
+Those are the images I’ll spend more time editing — the images you’ll get in an online gallery within a few weeks of our session.
 The images you’ll get from me are high-resolution, print-quality files so you can use them for printing actual photos to display at your wedding, or for “save the date” cards and guest books.
 Every photographer includes different goodies in his/her packages, so remember to ask your own photographer about what to expect after your engagement session comes to a close.